uwa-math3022/uwa-math3022.github.io/README.md

-# uwa-math3022.github.io
+# <uwa-math3022.github.io>

-Some stuff for MATH3022 Scientific and Industrial Modelling at the University of Western Australia (UWA), because PDFs are a pain to read on small screens, and because equations don't look terribly good on LMS.
+Some stuff for MATH3022 Scientific and Industrial Modelling, at the University of Western Australia (UWA).

+PDFs are a pain to read on small screens, and also equations don't look terribly good on LMS.

 ## License